 Let’s discuss the ways of uninstalling a program in elementary OS and Ubuntu.
-Uninstallation of a particular application depends on how it was installed in first place.
+The uninstallation of a particular application depends on how it was installed in the first place.
 Let’s go one by one.

-For programs that are installed using ‘Software Center’ which are nothing but Ubuntu Repository sources and canonical sources that are added manually, one can simply use the same center to uninstall it.
+For programs installed using ‘Software Center’, which are nothing but Ubuntu Repository and canonical sources added manually, one can use the same center to uninstall it.
 Let’s see how.

-Elementary OS users need to click on ‘Software Center’ icon on the plank and Ubuntu users have to click on ‘Ubuntu Software Center’ on the taskbar.
+Elementary OS users need to click on the ‘Software Center’ icon on the plank, and Ubuntu users have to click on ‘Ubuntu Software Center’ on the taskbar.

 Click ‘Installed’ and then expand the category where the program is located.
-Alternatively, you can simply enter the program’s name in the search box located on the top right corner.
+Alternatively, you can enter the program’s name in the search box located in the top right corner.